University of North Carolina Athletics

 Carolina will visit Miami on Tuesday February 10 in Coral Gables, Fla.
 The game will begin at 7 p.m. on ESPN.

+The Tar Heels outscored Duke, 9-0, in the final 2:25.
 Carolina shot 60.7 percent in the second half while holding Duke to 37.5 percent after halftime.
-The Tar Heels outscored Duke, 9-0, in the final 2:25.

-Henri Veesaar hit a three-pointer with 1:40 left to tie the score at 68-all, the game's first tie since the score was 2-2 in the opening 30 seconds.
-The teams traded scoreless possessions before Trimble grabbed the rebound with 15 seconds to go.
+Henri Veesaar hit a three-pointer with 1:40 left to even the score at 68-all, the game's first tie since the score was 2-2 in the opening 30 seconds.
+The teams traded scoreless possessions before Trimble grabbed the rebound of a Cameron Boozer miss with 15 seconds to go.
+After Carolina called timeout, Derek Dixon drove toward the hoop, drew three defenders and dished the ball to Trimble for his triple from the corner in front of the Tar Heel bench.

 Caleb Wilson scored 17 first-half points and finished with 23, posting his fifth consecutive 20-point game and his 17th this season.
 He hit 8 of 12 shots.